Ivanka Trump Talks Female Entrepreneurs And Her Father At W20 Summit In Berlin

 Seeming to acknowledge those reactions, Trump took a moment in her closing remarks to acknowledge differences of opinion at the summit, saying it's important to engage with people who have views that are different from one's own.

 Earlier, Trump stressed the need for women to have access to credit and mentors, "to encourage this next generation" of female business owners.
-She also spoke about the importance of having affordable and safe childcare to support women in the workplace, saying it's hard to find anywhere, including in the United States — and that her father is determined to tackle the issue.
+She also spoke about the importance of having affordable and safe child care to support women in the workplace, saying it's hard to find anywhere, including in the United States — and that her father is determined to tackle the issue.

 In addition to Merkel, Trump and Queen Maxima, the panel included International Monetary Fund chief Christine Lagarde and Canadian Minister of Foreign Affairs Chrystia Freeland, as well as Nicola Leibinger-Kammüller, the president and chairwoman of German tool and electronics company Trumpf GmbH.